 - All members that are attending training will need to register for the session on the club registration.
 Under no circumstances should you attend a session without pre-registering.
 Note: The details provided when registering will be passed on to the track and scheme in the event of somebody attending the session testing positive for COVID19 in the days following the session.

-- If you are unable to attend after registering, please cancel your registration as we will be operating a wait list, which will allow others to attend in your place.
+- If you are unable to attend after registering, please cancel your registration, which will allow others to attend in your place.
 In the event of repeated non attendance sanctions will be taken against the member (TBC).

 - All participants and volunteers must undergo a self-assessment for any Covid-19- symptoms.
-No-one should attend a HERC training session if they, or someone they live with, has any of the following: A high temperature (above 37.8°C), a new, continuous cough, a loss of, or change to, their sense of smell or taste.
+No-one should attend a HERC training session if they have any of the following: A high temperature (above 37.8°C), a new, continuous cough, a loss of, or change to, their sense of smell or taste.
 This check should be done prior to each training session.
 Should an individual have demonstrated any such symptoms, they must not participate or volunteer, and should follow relevant government guidance.

 - Anyone who has already been instructed to self-isolate by a health care practitioner should continue to follow this advice and may not participate or volunteer.